the scientific study of the human mind and its functions, especially those affecting behavior in a given context.

 Read More

-Josh Townsley Abstract Not to put it lightly, Albert Bandura is one of the greatest psychologist to still be alive today.
-Many know him for his contributions to the field of social cognitive psychology including his social learning (cognitive) theory which is now a cornerstone in psychology.
-Not to mention his work studying children in the bobo doll experiments or the concepts of self-efficacy.
-While bandura and his works are
+Abstract Not to put it lightly, Albert Bandura is one of the greatest psychologists who is still alive today.
+Many know him for his contributions to the field of social cognitive psychology, including his social learning (cognitive) theory, which is now a cornerstone in psychology.
+Not to mention his work studying children in the Bobo doll experiments and the concepts of self-efficacy.
+While Bandura and his works are a relatively

 Read More